debeando/zenit/README.md

 - The parse files with very high QPS does big CPU consumption and compromise the server performance.
 Ensure that you have available core for this process.
 - The activation of the Audit and Slow Log compromise the writing performance on disk, use another disk for logs.

-## Advantage

-- Centralize all logs in a single point of view.
-- Improve security to prevent user access into server.
-- Provider useful information for developers to help optimization queries.

 ## Install